Deployment Diagram Tutorial

 - Artifacts A box with the header "<<artifact>>" and then the name of the file.

 - Package A package is a file shaped box that groups together all the device nodes to encapsulate the entire deployment.

 - Component UML component notation is going to be the same here as in the component diagram section.

-We are developing video tutorials that teach users how to use Lucidchart to construct deployment diagrams.
+Use Lucidchart's UML software to construct deployment diagrams.
 In the meantime, you can give yourself some general guidelines for constructing a deployment diagram by asking the following questions: